Working with GitHub and ActiveState

 1. Click Save Changes.

-Now anyone who activates that project on their machine using the state activate <orgname>/<username> command will also pull down that git repo into their project folder.
+Now anyone who activates that project on their machine using the state activate <orgname>/<username> command will also pull that git repo into their project folder.
 One command will fetch both your repo and runtime.

 Your GitHub repo will only be pulled down to your project folder on the initial activation of your project.
 To update your project use the state pull command, and to update your repo use the git pull command.
 Git commands will work in your activated state even if there is no Git client on your local machine, as your project will have a Git client included.